depictio/depictio-docs/docs/index.md

 ## Project Overview

-Depictio is an innovative web-based platform currently under development, aimed at facilitating downstream analysis in bioinformatics.
+Depictio is an innovative microservices web-based platform designed to streamline the analysis of bioinformatics workflows by enabling the creation of customized visualization dashboards using various type of  outputs compatible with the platform.
 It provides a dynamic and interactive dashboard experience for quality control (QC) metrics monitoring and result exploration in omics.
 The platform is tailored towards large-scale studies and research facilities, offering support for various data formats and interactive data visualization tools.